Magnesium deficiency - Symptoms and treatment

 A few weeks later, and apparently completely surprisingly, Irene's cholesterol levels rose sharply.
 Again, the reason is probably a low magnesium level.
 Instead of recommending a magnesium dietary supplement, the doctor prescribes a cholesterol-lowering statin drug.

 Another month later, Irene's blood sugar level increased.
 Alarmed by the abnormal results, her doctor prescribed an anti-diabetic.
 One of the proven signs of diabetes is a low magnesium level.
-But her doctor didn't even consider that.
+But her doctor did not even consider that.

 Irene is now taking four different medications to treat symptoms that are mainly caused by a magnesium deficiency.
 All of these medications empty the magnesium storages.
 From a psychological point of view, Irene is now afraid that she will suffer from a severe heart disease because all of these medications are necessary.